ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 1. A local module declaration can omit the module name, making an anonymous local module.
 The names exported by an anonymous module are not added to the enclosing environment qualified, as there is no name to qualify by.
+(More formally: merge the export environment of the local module with the ambient environment.)

    New BNF::